SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### head

 The ‹head› element contains metadata about the document.
-The ‹head› element can contain ‹base›, ‹meta›, ‹title›, ‹link›, ‹style>, ‹script›, ‹noscript› and ‹template›
+The ‹head› element can contain ‹base›, ‹meta›, ‹title›, ‹link›, ‹style›, ‹script›, ‹noscript› and ‹template›

 ##### title